zalbani-lab/API-URL-Shorter/README.md

 ### ⛏️ Built With

+- [NodeJs](https://nodejs.org/) - Node.js is a cross-platform, open-source server environment.
+Node.js is a back-end JavaScript runtime environment, runs and executes JavaScript code outside a web browser.
+- [Typescript](https://www.typescriptlang.org/) - TypeScript is a free and open-source high-level programming language developed by Microsoft that adds static typing with optional type annotations to JavaScript.
 - [Express](https://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ## 🏁 Getting Started <a name = "getting_started"></a>